 When an electron beam interacts with a material, a multitude of processes occur which can be employed for various kinds of microscopy.
 Besides electron signals, a broad spectrum of electromagnetic radiation ranging from x-rays to the mid-IR is generated through a variety of incoherent and coherent processes.

 Figure 1: Schematic of the processes that occur when an energetic beam of electrons impinges on a sample.
 These processes are used for different characterization techniques as indicated in the schematic.
-CL is the electromagnetic radiation in the UV/VIS/IR spectral range.
+Cathodoluminescence is the electromagnetic radiation in the UV/VIS/IR spectral range.